 Social Emotional Character Development

 The NJSBF has a training and guide for educators that integrates the five competencies of social and emotional learning into the classroom: self-awareness, self-management, social awareness, relationship skills and responsible decision making.
-Educators will be able to incorporate these core SEL concepts into existing character education programs through lessons, journaling, and habits.
+Educators will learn to incorporate these core SEL concepts into the classroom through lessons, journaling, and habits.

 This program is FREE for educators.
 In person trainings are from 9am-3pm and offer 5.5 professional development credits.
 Virtual trainings are 3 hours at various times and offer 3 professional development credits.
 Please note that all programs are virtual until further notice.
 Please visit our Events Page to see our current offerings.